aaronbauman/everylane/README.md

 * `type` - bike lane type, e.g. "Parking protected", "Off street trail", etc. May not be necessary if you don't want this in your tweet text.
 * `shape__length` - length, in ~feet.
 May not be necessary if you don't want this in your tweet text.
 TODO: calculate distance based on geometries.

+NB: If you're using the quick install method above, consider a sqlite GUI tool like https://tableplus.io/ to help import your datasource.

 ## Sources
 For Philadelphia, primary data source is [https://www.opendataphilly.org/dataset/bike-network](https://www.opendataphilly.org/dataset/bike-network)

 The Map there is old, but I posted a new one here from most recent data (9 months old as of this writing): [https://aaron-bauman.carto.com/builder/50af099f-3e5a-47b3-8ab9-a604528a4f0d/embed](https://aaron-bauman.carto.com/builder/50af099f-3e5a-47b3-8ab9-a604528a4f0d/embed)

+## Known limitations
+* Very rudimentary duplicate filtering.
+Depending on the source data, you may end up generating some duplicates or near-duplicates.
+* Overpass and underpass handling is limited.
+When two streets overlap vertically, google street view static API doesn't provide any way to specify which layer to capture.
+The result is some street view images are highways instead of underpasses.
+* No handling of "no image found" response
+* Limited off-street street view availability.
+Google's street view is mostly auto-routes.
+Some off-road paths are available.
+* Bearings may be 180 degrees opposite of traffic / bike routes.
+This mostly depends on whether the geometry is defined in the same order as the flow of traffic.